parku/docs/api/locations.md

 * `month`
 * `timeframe`

+The `settings` node provides the booking requirements for a location:

+* `bookable_range_start`: start of the range wherein a booking is allowed in minutes from now.
+* `bookable_range_end`: end of the range wherein a booking is allowed in minutes from now.
+* `booking_duration_min`: minimum duration of a booking in minutes.
-`settings`: `booking` contains the minimum and maximum start-time and the minimum and maximum duration of a booking for this location.
+* `booking_duration_max`: maximum duration of a booking in minutes.

-All values are in minutes and the minimum and maximum start-time need to be calculated in minutes from now.
-The settings of a parking space are used in favor of the global settings that can be found in the settings endpoint.
+The settings of a location are used in favor of the global settings that can be found in the settings endpoint.

 ## List Locations